Example

 make: *** [.all-impl] Error 2

-From the first line of the log, we can see the path to xc32-objcopy is not correctly converted to forward slash.
-SED is the hero that saves the day.
-SED command is a stream editor that can perform insertion, deletion, and substitution of text.
-What we need from SED is basically search for the incorrect path and replace it with the valid path.
+From the first line of the log, it can be seen that the path to xc32-objcopy was not correctly converted to forward slash.
+Fortunately, SED was able to be leveraged to automatically fix this problem in future attempts to build the project.
+The SED command is a stream editor that can perform insertion, deletion, and substitution of text.
+What was needed from SED was essentially to search for the incorrect path and replace it with the valid path.

 # sed command for substituing string